isomerpages/moe-bendemeersec/_useful-information/Academic/Assessment Plan and Examination Schedule.md

 </tr>
 </tbody>
 </table>
-<p>Note: WA3 and WA4 are in Term 3, Submission of Coursework is in Term 4.</p>
+<p>Note: WA3 and WA4 are spread across Terms 3 and 4, Submission of Coursework
+is in Term 4.</p>
 <hr>
 <p><strong><u>Secondary 4 Subjects</u></strong>
 </p>